CareThru

 The full picture of caregiving

-CareThru holds both of these truths.
-We call it the dual lens approach to caregiving: practical organization that keeps everything on track, and a guiding spiritual framework that helps caregivers act on their love with more presence, more intention, and more depth.
+CareThru holds both truths.
+We call this the dual-lens approach to caregiving: practical organization that keeps everything on track, and a guiding framework that helps caregivers act on their love with presence, intention, and depth.

 The challenges caregivers carry